virgili0/Virgilio/Topics/usage-and-integration.md

 - **If offered as a service (as is common practice in microservices architectures), where is it hosted (local machine, Cloud provider)?**
 - **If offered as a service, how do I control the usage of the system  (access tokens, usage limits, permissions at various levels)?**
 - **How should the system scale (load balancing, data partitioning, distribution of ML models, parameters)?**
-- **Are there any particular constraints (platform migration, budget constraints, privacy considerations and regulation)?**
+- **Are there any particular constraints (platform migration, budget constraints, security, privacy considerations and regulation)?**
 - **How much automation can be introduced and at what stages (research, development, deployment)?**

 These are the kind of questions to be answered in order to have a complete picture of the future use and integration of the system.